-What should I do when my PS4 controller keeps disconnecting?
+What to do when your PS4 controller keeps disconnecting

 Best answer: The first step is to resync your controller.
-At the very least if you can resync the controller, it should grant you control long enough to save your game before resetting your system.
+At the very least, if you can resync the controller, it should grant you access long enough to save your game before resetting the system.
 After that, there are a few different things to try.

-- A solid connection: Anker 2-Pack, 6ft Nylon Braided Micro USB Cable with Gold-Plated Connectors ($11 at Amazon)

-- Replacement if needed: DualShock 4 Wireless Controllers for PlayStation 4 (From $45 at Amazon)

 Why is this happening?